ctu-mrs/ctu-mrs.github.io/docs/simulation/howto.md

 ## 4. the launch sequence

-To the drone take off, several commands have to be issued in a following sequence:
+To the drone take off, several commands have to be issued in the following sequence:
 ```bash
 rosservice call /uav1/control_manager/motors 1
 rosservice call /uav1/mavros/cmd/arming 1